Peppol Country Guide · France

 All domestic B2B transactions between VAT-registered French businesses.
 B2C is excluded from e-invoicing but subject to e-reporting.

-September 2026 (large + ETI), September 2027 (SMEs), September 2028 (all businesses).
+September 2026 (large and very large companies), September 2027 (very small, small, medium companies), September 2028 (all businesses).
 Receive obligations apply from September 2026 regardless of size.

 The DGFiP official pilot launched February 24, 2026.
 PAs are live and accepting test connections.
 Start testing now to be production-ready before September.